emmpak/CV/README.md

 #### Grit, Adaptability & Emotional Intelligence

-Three strengths, so intertwined that I cannot separate them, have shaped my character and personality to an extent that I could have never imagined.

 * Began my university journey with relatively minimal English skills and graduated in the top 20 of my class.
 * Got a highly competitive internship in New York during my junior year, which translated into a full time job after graduation.
 * Outperformed during my first year at KPMG, and was offered to relocate to London when I was not selected in the visa lottery.
 * Made the decision to switch careers in November and become a web developer (1500 hours of coding and counting).

-None of these achievement would have happened if it wasn't for my discipline and perseverance (grit), ability to accept change (adaptability), and motivation (EI).
+None of these achievement would have happened if it wasn't for my discipline and perseverance (grit), ability to accept change (adaptability), and motivation and self-awareness (EI).

 ## <a name='education'> Education </a>